robert-kamunde/ZINDI-Expresso-Churn-Prediction-Challenge/README.md

 # ZINDI-Expresso-Churn-Prediction-Challenge
 This was a challenge by ZINDI.
 I have uploaded the code here only because the challenge was completed and the winners were rewarded.

+I have used different approaches to solving the problem noting the scores of the models at the end of each .ipynb file as a comment

 Below is the information about the challenge

 ############################################################################################################